panoptic-labs/docs/docs/product/token-launchers/bootstrap-liquidity.md

 -   **Community Engagement:** By allowing your community to earn in a simple way, you create stronger bonds and incentivize long-term participation.
 -   **Active LP Opportunities:** The option to manage your own liquidity on Uniswap and [earn up to 3x more fees](/blog/uniswap-lps-unlock-3x-more-fees-with-panoptic) with Panoptic

 With Panoptic, bootstrapping liquidity is easier than ever.
-Get started by visiting our [app](https://app.panoptic.xyz) (coming soon)!
+Get started by visiting our [app](https://app.panoptic.xyz)!

 *Join the growing community of Panoptimists and be the first to hear our latest updates by following us on our [social media platforms](https://links.panoptic.xyz/all).
 To learn more about Panoptic and all things DeFi options, check out our [docs](https://panoptic.xyz/docs/intro) and head to our [website](https://panoptic.xyz/).*